ni/nimi-python/CONTRIBUTING.md

       apply those to NI-FAKE.
     * If you are modifying driver-specific metadata, write new [system tests](src/nidmm/system_tests).
-2. Make your change.
+1. Make your change.
-3. Verify all tests, including the new ones, pass.
+1. Verify all tests, including the new ones, pass.
+1. Update CHANGELOG.md if applicable.
+    * If the change applies to all generated driver bindings, put the change into the **ALL** section
+    * If it only applies to a single driver binding, put the change in the section associated with that driver
-4. On GitHub, send a New pull request to the main repository's master branch.
+1. On GitHub, send a New pull request to the main repository's master branch.
 GitHub pull requests are the expected method of code collaboration on this project.

 Developer Certificate of Origin (DCO)